 Public Health Emergency Policy

-- Idaho Medicaid is developing policies and parameters for telehealth and virtual services when the PHE ends.
-The Idaho Medicaid program remains committed to the use of telehealth to support access to services in our state.
+• Idaho Medicaid has updated its virtual care services policy: see the General Information and Requirements section in the Idaho Medicaid Provider Handbook for the most current version.
+The Idaho Medicaid program remains committed to the use of virtual care to support access to services in our state.

 Thank You